NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 The same container runtime stack is used regardless of whether ``nvidia-docker2`` or ``nvidia-container-toolkit`` is used.
 Using ``nvidia-docker2`` will install a thin runtime that can proxy GPU information down to ``nvidia-container-toolkit`` via environment variables instead of relying on the ``--gpus`` flag to have Docker do it directly.

-For purposes of simplicity, continuing to use ``nvidia-docker2`` as the install package is recommended.
-See the :ref:`install-guide` for more information.
+For purposes of simplicity (and backwards compatibility), it is recommended to continue using ``nvidia-docker2`` as the top-level install package.
+See the :ref:`install-guide` for more information on installing ``nvidia-docker2`` on various Linux distributions.